rocketvalidator/docs-rocketvalidator/docs/faqs.md

 ## Can I share reports with other people?

 Sure, you can share your validation reports with anyone.
-Just click on the **Share this report** button and you'll be able to send anyone the URL of the report.
-They'll be able to see the validation results just like you - but they won't be able to re-check any page, only you can control this.
+Just use one of the buttons at the bottom of the summary and you'll be able to send anyone the URL of the report.
+They'll be able to see the validation results just like you - but they won't be able to re-check any page or modify anything, only you can control this.

 ## Can I export reports to Excel, CSV, or PDF?